Mental Health: Finding the Help You Need

 and has postgraduate experience.
 Counselors may provide services that include diagnosis

-practitioner, or one in private practice.
+provider, or one in private practice.

 Where to look